Nourine-Nadir/House-price-EDA-and-Regression/README.md

-Regression Analysis and EDA for House Price Prediction This repository contains a Jupyter Notebook implementing a regression analysis and exploratory data analysis (EDA) for predicting house prices.
+This repository contains a Jupyter Notebook implementing a regression analysis and exploratory data analysis (EDA) for predicting house prices.
 The analysis includes the following steps:

 Data Loading and Preprocessing: